Kunduz: Geography

 Kunduz is strategically situated on the main north–south highway linking Kabul to Tajikistan, and east–west Mazar-i-Sharif to Taloqan and Fayzabad.

 Climate

 Kunduz has a cold semi-arid climate (Köppen climate classification BSk) with hot summers and cool winters.
 Precipitation is generally low except from January to April, with summers almost always rainless.

 Demographics

 The city of Kunduz has an estimated population of about 268,893 as of 2015.
 Ethnic Pashtuns comprise the largest segment, followed by Uzbeks, Tajiks, Arabs and a few others.
 Kunduz is the capital of a highly diverse province that includes significant populations of Pashtuns, Tajiks, Uzbeks, Hazaras, Arabs, Balochis and Turkmens.

+Historically, during the late 19th century the city was predominantly Tajik with a significant Uzbek minority.
+However, as part of the Pashtunization initiative in Northern Afghanistan, successive Afghan governments sent Pashtuns north into Kunduz, taking both land reclaimed from the wetlands of Kunduz and from other non-Pashtun groups.

 Kunduz Arabs speak Persian and Pashto, Afghanistan's two official languages, rather than Arabic.
 However, they claim a strong Arab identity, based on their tribal origins in Arabia.
 This may in fact point to the seventh-century and eighth-century migration to this and other Central Asian locales of many Arab tribes from Arabia in the wake of the Islamic conquests of the region.